redsanket/spark/external/presto/guide/onboarding.rst

    every second by Doppler.
 While the concurrent and queued queries are close approximations, the memory usage is usually way off and we request you to not rely on that.
 This is due to the fact that many Presto queries run in milliseconds/seconds and the capture interval of both Presto and Doppler is in seconds.
-While the number of queries is given accurately by Presto Coordinator at any time, the memory sampled by it from workers is very low due to the time intervals and improving the metrics comes at a significant cost to the performance.
+While the number of queries is given accurately by Presto Coordinator at any time, the memory usage it gets from workers is very low due to the sampling intervals and the challenge of capturing usage at thread level.